BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 Limitations:

-- The motion compensation API Layer is made for Windows 64-bit only.
+- The motion compensation API Layer is made for Microsoft Windows only.
 - The software (obviously) only works with VR/AR applications using an OpenXR runtime implementation.

 ## Contact